dottjt/plastic/chapters/06-therapy.md

 "And do you think it's possible to feel be without having achieved a lot or without becoming famous?"
 Fucking bitch.
 I knew she had me.
 I fuckin' knew it, as the tight-lipped dryness in her eyes protruded from her soul and grabbed me by the throat, like a telescopic rape device.
 I should have clocked the bitch while I had the chance.

 "I don't know, maybe.
 But what's point in being happy if you're not successful?"
 HA.
 Die you insufferable bitch.
 Certainly, I doubt she was pleased to deal with my inane bullshit on a Sunday at 10am in the morning, as she sat there pondering about the ambiguous state of her frozen eggs, suspended in a vat of pickle juice to be extracted and adorned once her online dating profile had come to full fruition.
 "It's only a matter of time now," she'd utter to herself in a fiendish tone, drizzled in an indignant ambivalence of sexual unrest, awaiting patiently to ensnare her personal toy-boy of lust n' pleasure.
 Perhaps I was on the list.

 "Maybe you don't quite know what you want because your idea of what you think you want, success, or at least your idea of success as a list of things to achieve, differs from how you want to feel.
 Which is happy, which arguably is completely independent of success itself" she said.

 ### Discuss Happiness

--->

-I wasn't sure what to think, but at the very least it felt as if I couldn't win.
-Certainly I knew she didn't make

-All I knew was that this woman in the brown cardigan didn't make me happy, although perhaps nothing would.

-Happiness was never something that

-I guess I've never really been happy.

-It wasn't something you ever thought about.

-"Would you say that success and happiness are not the same thing?"

-"What about family?
-Friends?"
-Maybe
+I wasn't quite sure what to think, but at the very least I knew that my interaction with the therapist didn't make me happy.
+Although perhaps nothing would.
+I suppose happiness had never really been one of my great aspirations in life.
+In fact, it wasn't a subject I really thought about at all.
+It was more a quirky nice-to-have, like a side of fries with a dab of Tabasco sauce.
+A never-ceasing sometimes pain, sometimes pleasure, which would sporadically appear at points throughout the day to remind you of your own mortality.
+Maybe what I truly wanted was to prove myself right against this bitch.
+Maybe that's what would make me happy.
+I decided to make myself happy.

 "Aren't you going to ask me where Daddy touched me," I said, clearly getting on her nerves.
-Okay, maybe I should be a little more accomodating.

-I decided to grab myself a plastic cup of water from the watercooler in the room, taking my time not to further defame my already ruined reputation as a possible unrealised sex offender.
-Children too.
+Before she could fit in a word, I decided to take my plastic cup to the watercooler at the back of the room for a refill.
+Surely even she could tell I was getting dehydrated.
+Taking my time not to further defame my already ruined reputation as a potential sex offender.
 Yummy yummy.
-Let this whispy stranger take you to a place your parents couldn't possibly imagine.
+Let this whispy stranger take you away, little child, to a place your parents couldn't possibly imagine.
+Decipher that one, doc.

-Truth is, the bitch had no idea what she was talkin' about.

-I wanted to feel.

-What did it mean to cope?
+### Therapist Cracks

+"Maybe we should end today's session here."
+Yes.
+Perhaps we should.
+Goodbye Brown Cardigan.
+You soulless bag of apples.

+"And maybe I'm also not the right person to help you with your problems.
+You seem resistant to this idea that I can help you."
+Well, fuck.
+There ya have it folks.
+Discard the reminder.
+Throw out the bath water.
+There's fun to be had for all.

+"I don't think you trust me to help you understand your own problems."
+Correct.
+I didn't trust her.
+I didn't trust her to understand my pain.
+I didn't trust to truly understand what it was like to even fathom the loneliness that held in highest regard.
+Although honestly, what difference did it make.
+I barely even trusted myself.

+-->

+### Leaving Practice

+I felt weary as I left her practice.
+Blinded by a combination of fog and sun, as it marooned my eyes into a tribal lull of pantomime sweat and mounting idealisation.
+Feeling unsure about this whole "life" thing.
+Just as I'd felt an hour earlier, as the non-clamateur puffed out of my lungs in a lapse of hard judgement, and onto a plate of sick.
+Covered in dread.
+Consume like a thick gravy.
+Sully in these wretched hands, pulling my strings and caressing me with a demented kindness.
+Carelessly tilting me towards it's touch of vice and candour.
+It was a loneliness reimagined for a smarter generation, delicate in it's illusions of cheerful carousel.
+Gathered in a grand court of caliph and vizier.
+Crowning hopelessness as it's young new leader to guide and extrapolate, in this celebration of formal resignation.
+And yet life more often than not, felt more like a chore to be flung around, rather than a purpose to be held.
+Too exhausted to cry.
+Too manic to pretend.
+I wish I knew myself better beyond the plastic shadow which mimiced my words and

+All I knew was that I still wanted to fuck her.
+Her long black hair tied into perfect ponytails, pulled back into my chest as I fucked her from behind.
+Something to take the edge off

+The thoughts of man trapped in desperation, ready to tear through the fabric of reality leaving ammonia.

+## Scene 2 END

+####

+## Scene 3 START - self-therapy.

+### Cynicism Monologue

 I feel unadjusted.
 I feel unprepared for a life without meaning, though perhaps I'm simply unable to produce meaning without spreading my intellectual tar as a gift to the inconsequence slicing me open.
 It's a delicate buffet, so please dig in.
 An unpleasant feeling, a kind of surreal suffocation, that blinds me as welcomingly as it graces.
 I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .

 So here I am.
 It's post-cull and it's killing season.
 I have my rifle, my ammunition and as you can see, attached to my belt-buckle is the first kill for the afternoon.
 Unfortunately the fat-fuck couldn't waddle away fast enough to mummy's comfort, so I killed the entire family and here I am prodding away at a dead carcass with my great big fucking sword.
 Fuck you rabbit.
 Fuck you indeed.

-## Scene 1 END

-####

-## Scene 2 START - self-describe

-### Cynicism Monologue

 The orange agent places a sticker on your shoulder, congratulating you for your success, cackling delirious at the charity you demanded in the cusp of your two hands.

 There are some with a fantasy to discuss a big-breasted child with a severe OCD for sucking cock.

 Surely, in raptum we trust, you silly woman.

-### Success Conversation Again

-"Do you think I'll ever become a successful writer?"

-"I'm not sure if that's something I can answer.
-Although I imagine hard-work can take you a long way towards self-improvement."

 ### Reimagining Therapy